 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that high self-esteem is crucial to well-being.
 We have caring, understanding teams looking after our students and young people.
 A Student and Family Counsellor works with vulnerable children and parents during the school day supported by the BEST Team (Behaviour for Education Support Team) and our pastoral system.
 Thorpe St Andrew School and Sixth Form takes a strong stance against bullying

 - At Thorpe St Andrew School and Sixth Form, the Head of House has overall responsibility for the pastoral, medical and social care of every student in their House, therefore this would be the parents’ first point of contact.
-If further support is required the class teacher liaises with the SENCO for further advice and support.
+If further support is required the class teacher liaises with the SENDCO for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Care.

 How does the school manage the administration of medicines?